 Recommended Reading: Real Time Web Analytics Services – Best of

-To get started using Piwik, start by installing the latest version on the project website here.
 Almost any server will work with Piwik since it is open source, and it is always being updated to work on the latest hardware and software versions.
 Having that said, you can install Piwik on as many servers as needed, free of charge.

 After uploading the necessary files to your server, all that is needed to finish your installation is to visit your Piwik directory in a web browser and complete the easy step-by-step install.